freeCodeCamp/freeCodeCamp/guide/english/css/css3-grid-layout/index.md

 It is a 2-dimensional system, meaning it can handle both columns and rows, unlike flexbox which is largely a 1-dimensional system.
 Though Grid Layout isn't fully supported by all browsers, it's the most advanced and conveniet way to make page layouts.

+### Basic Terminology

+#### Grid Container
+Element on which display: grid property is applied.
+Its direct children are becoming grid items.
+#### Grid Item
+Direct child of the grid container.

 #### More Resources:
 - [A Complete Guide to CSS Grid Layout](http://chris.house/blog/a-complete-guide-css-grid-layout/)
 - [Grid by Example](https://gridbyexample.com/)